djoks/upperate/README.md

 ## Known Issues, Limitations and Improvements

 -   **Port Conflicts:** Occasionally, Docker may conflict with existing services.
 Manual port reassignments might be necessary.
--   **Real-Time Reliability:** The WebSocket connection doesn't work as expected.
-Monitoring and reconnection strategies could be improved.
+-   **Real-Time Reliability:** Monitoring and reconnection strategies could be improved.
 -   **Future Improvements:** Additional test coverage, enhanced logging, and optimisation of container startup times are planned.

 ---